 In May 2023, in light of new rules promulgated by NYSE and SEC requirements, the Compensation Committee adopted a new clawback and recoupment policy applicable to our executive officers, effective as of October 2, 2023 (the "Clawback Policy") that complies with applicable standards.
 The Clawback Policy provides for the prompt repayment or forfeiture by current or former executive officers of certain erroneously awarded compensation ("Erroneously Awarded Compensation") received during an applicable three-year lookback period in the event we are required to prepare an accounting restatement of all or a portion of our consolidated financial statements due to material noncompliance with any financial reporting requirement under the securities laws.
-Erroneously Awarded Compensation for the purposes of the Clawback Policy generally means the amount of incentive-based compensation that would have been received by such executive officer had it been determined based on the restated amounts, without regard to any taxes paid.
+Erroneously Awarded Compensation for the purposes of the Clawback Policy generally means the amount of incentive-based compensation received during the fiscal period affected by the restatement by such executive officer that exceeds the amount of incentive-based compensation that would have been received by such executive officer had it been determined based on the restated amounts, without regard to any taxes paid.
 Incentive-based compensation covered under the Clawback Policy generally includes any incentive-based compensation granted, vested or paid to our executive officers at any time during the performance period for the incentive-based compensation and that was received (i) on or after the effective date of the NYSE listing standard, (ii) after the person became an executive officer, and (iii) at a time that we have a class of securities listed on a national securities exchange, and such incentive-based compensation is in general limited to any compensation granted, earned, or vested based wholly or in part on the attainment of one or more financial reporting measures.